Assistance for individuals, homeowners, workers, artists, veterans, the unemployed (and pets) and volunteers

 Households living in a New York City Housing Authority (NYCHA) building, may qualify for a rent reduction based on rent hardship if all the following conditions are met: there is at least a 5% reduction to gross income, current rent is more than 30% of net household income www1.nyc.gov/assets/nycha/downloads/pdf/Rent-Hardship-03.16.20-with-links.pdf

-First responders and health care workers
+Frontline workers, first responders and health care workers

 Marriott and Hilton are offering free rooms for first responders.
 Marriott’s program, “Rooms for Responders”marriott.com/default.mi, was launched on April 8.
 Beginning the week of April 13, Hilton rooms newsroom.hilton.com/corporate/news/hilton-american-express-team-up-to-donate-rooms will be available to doctors, nurses, EMTs, paramedics, and other frontline medical staff without charge.